MartinTichovsky/object-middleware/README.md

 //    middleware
 ```

-`BEFORE` - the middleware is performed before an object method
+`BEFORE` - The middleware is performed before an object method.

 ```ts
 const middleware = () => {